Skip to content

 The error appears only in CI

 If the code compiles locally but fails in CI with “declared and not used,” check for differences in Go versions, build tags, or environment variables between your local machine and CI.
 A common cause is that CI runs go vet or staticcheck with stricter settings, or builds for a different GOOS/GOARCH that excludes platform-specific files.
-This parallels how module resolution can differ between environments when proxy or environment settings diverge.
+Module resolution and build constraints both depend on the environment, so the same source file can be valid on one machine and broken on another.

 Solo developer based in Japan.
 Every solution is cross-referenced with official documentation and tested before publishing.